topherhunt/cheatsheets/elixir/howto/deploy_to_heroku.md

     heroku addons:create rollbar:free
     ```

+  * Set it up at a subdomain if desired:
+    - In the Heroku app settings dashboard, add the desired domain.
+Copy the target domain that Heroku provides.
+    - In the DNS admin panel (eg. Cloudfront or Namecheap), add a CNAME pointing to the target provided by Heroku.

   * If you need direct S3 upload, see also the S3-related steps in RTL's readme.

   * Set the env vars, referencing `secrets.exs` to see which ones are needed: